 Simon Pullen is Headteacher at the Royal Harbour Academy having previously been Headteacher at Dane Court Grammar School.
 He has worked in a wide variety of schools across Kent and on a number of leadership teams that have been involved in improving underperforming schools.
 In his career he has also taught for a number of years on the Post Graduate Certificate of Education at Canterbury Christ Church University and been seconded to Kent County Council’s Secondary Education Transformation Team which was tasked with helping schools develop and improve.
 He is committed to education in Thanet having taught in Thanet for 14 years and he currently serves on the Executive Board of the Local Inclusion Forum Team.

-Tim Robb is the Chief Finance Officer for Coastal Academies Trust.
-He co-ordinates financial reporting and financial planning across the trust.
+Judy Brace is the Chief Finance Officer for Coastal Academies Trust.
+She co-ordinates financial reporting and financial planning across the trust.
 This helps to ensure that there is financial stability in the schools, so that they can continue to educate and care for young people in Thanet and provide a high standard of education.
-He also supports the schools to ensure that taxpayers’ money is spent transparently, honestly and with value for money.
-Tim trained as an accountant with the NHS in Birmingham, and worked for 14 years in the NHS in Birmingham and Kent.
+She also supports the schools to ensure that taxpayers’ money is spent transparently, honestly and with value for money.

 Matthew Tate is Headteacher at Hartsdown Academy.
 Matthew was the founding Headteacher of Trinity School, Sevenoaks opening the school in 2013.
 The school achieved a Good rating from Ofsted within 5 terms of opening and in 2015 was the 7th most popular school in Kent.
 Prior to this, Matthew has a track record of school improvement working in the Senior Leadership teams of several schools in challenging circumstances.
 He believes that an excellent education is a matter of justice and that working as a group of schools will ensure that all children, whatever their circumstances, can achieve.